Human echolocation: Background

+The term "echolocation" was coined by zoologist Donald Griffin in 1944.
+But the phenomenon was known about earlier, for example, Denis Diderot reported in 1749 that blind people could locate silent objects.
+Human echolocation has been known and formally studied since at least the 1950s.
+The field of human and animal echolocation was surveyed in book form as early as 1959 (see also White, et al. (1970)).

+In earlier times, human echolocation was sometimes described as "facial vision" or "obstacle sense", as it was believed that the proximity of nearby objects caused pressure changes on the skin.
+Only in the 1940s did a series of experiments performed in the Cornell Psychological Laboratory show that sound and hearing, rather than pressure changes on the skin, were the mechanisms driving this ability.

-Notable cases of human echolocation
+Notable cases

 Daniel Kish

 Echolocation has been further developed by Daniel Kish, who works with the blind through the non-profit organization World Access for the Blind.
 He leads blind teenagers hiking and mountain-biking through the wilderness, and teaches them how to navigate new locations safely, with a technique that he calls "FlashSonar".
 Kish had his eyes removed at the age of 13 months due to retinal cancer.
-He learned to make palatal clicks with his tongue when he was still a child—and now trains other blind people in the use of echolocation and in what he calls "Perceptual Mobility".
+He learned to make palatal clicks with his tongue when he was still a child, and now trains other blind people in the use of echolocation and in what he calls "Perceptual Mobility".
 Though at first resistant to using a cane for mobility, seeing it as a "handicapped" device, and considering himself "not handicapped at all", Kish developed a technique using his white cane combined with echolocation to further expand his mobility.

 Kish reports that "The sense of imagery is very rich for an experienced user.
 One can get a sense of beauty or starkness or whatever—from sound as well as echo."
 He is able to distinguish a metal fence from a wooden one by the information returned by the echoes on the arrangement of the fence structures; in extremely quiet conditions, he can also hear the warmer and duller quality of the echoes from wood compared to metal.